RobertFehrmann/smartSync/README.md

     create view <local db>.SMART_SYNC_METADATA.SMART_SYNC_DELTA_CHANGE
         as select * ... (take delta_sync_initial template from folder provider/Crux
     ```
     After a successful initial sync use the delta_sync template from folder provider/crux and override the delta sync view from the prvious step.
 Note that the date filter is now going from the current date forward.
 This ensures that SmartSync finds the most recent copy of all objects to be synced.
 Run the sync command (see below) to initiate the first delta sync.
+Be sure to set your context, i.e. role and warehouse (from above).
     ```
     use role smart_sync_rl;
     create schema if not exists <local db>.SMART_SYNC_METADATA;